google/benchmark/README.md

 BENCHMARK_MAIN();
 ```

+You only need to have `BENCHMARK_MAIN` in your program if you are linking against `benchmark` library.
+Alternatively, you can sue `benchmark_main` library that has `BENCHMARK_MAIN` compiled in.

 ### Passing arguments
 Sometimes a family of benchmarks can be implemented with just one routine that
 takes an extra argument to specify which one of the family of benchmarks to